, name

 Pick one main plan and one backup.

-• Spend your main time in the park — Cades Cove, Sugarlands, or an easy trail like Cataract Falls
+Spend most of your time in the park — Cades Cove, Sugarlands, or something easy like Cataract Falls — and keep a second option nearby in case weather or crowds shift.

 Early mornings and later afternoons are where April really shines.
-Midday is when things tend to get busier.
+Midday is when things tend to stack up.

 Where People Go Wrong